codingwithshawnyt/Space-Walk/README.md

 - Your goal in the game is to bypass all the traps, obstacles, and enemies while avoiding all the kiwis on your way.

-- The level creation and programming of the objects and traps were made by me using Visual Studio.
+- The level creation and programming of the objects and traps were made by me using Visual Studio Code.

 - The game currently has 4 levels, each with different traps that you need to avoid.